ankhaa0813/Quasi-experiment/Topic analysis/readme.md

 ### Topic analysis

-I will implement simple topic analysis to estimate the public opinion about the Goettingen city in twitter using tweets about the city.
-I downloaded the all tweets (just 3.9K 😉) which is tweeted in last week and contained key word Goettingen through Twarc library.
+I implement simple topic analysis to estimate the public opinion about the Boris Johson in twitter using tweets about him.
+I downloaded 10 thousand tweets which is tweeted in last week and contained key word Boris Johson through Twarc library.
 Below, I prepared overview of LDA, common topic analysis' technique.

 ### Latent Drichilet Model
 LDA is unsupervised topic modelling as well as one of the most common NLP techniques.
 It assumes each document as a random mixture of latent topics and clusters words